AndriiOshtuk/MDN-DIY-mini-blog/README.md

 * Logged-in users can leave comments for posts
 * Users can log in, log out and reset password
 * Admin users can create and manage models
+* Project documentation is available via the admin interface

 ## Technologies
 * Django 3.0